 An FTP server lets a user get, put, rename, and delete the files and directories on the computer that hosts the server.
 You can protect the computer from malicious or accidental file operations by deciding which users may log into the FTP server.
 You should also decide who can get, put, and do other operations.

 You might be able to simplify user authentication.
-Some FTP servers support account directory services like Lightweight Directory Access Protocol (LDAP).
+Some FTP servers support using an account directory service such as Lightweight Directory Access Protocol (LDAP).

 For better security, turn off “anonymous” logins.
 An anonymous client doesn’t need to provide a username or password.